-This discussion summarizes the significant factors affecting the financial condition and operating results of STI Holdings and its subsidiaries (hereafter collectively referred to as the "Group") for the fiscal years ended 31 March 2017 and 2016 as well as the three months ended 30 June 2017 and 2016.
-The following discussion should be read in conjunction with the attached audited consolidated financial statements of the Company as of and for the period ended 31 March 2017 and 30 June 2017 for all the other periods presented.
+This discussion summarizes the significant factors affecting the financial condition and operating results of STI Holdings and its subsidiaries (hereafter collectively referred to as the "Group") for the fiscal years ended 31 March 2017 and 2016.
+The following discussion should be read in conjunction with the attached audited consolidated financial statements of the Company as of and for the period ended 31 March 2017 and for all the other periods presented.